← Back to research

 Key takeaways

-• 5% of all merged pull requests come from Forge background agents, with PR cycle time reduced from ~150 hours to ~15 hours (10x improvement)
+• 5% of all merged pull requests come from Forge background agents (as of February 2026), with PR cycle time reduced from ~150 hours to ~15 hours (10x improvement)

 • Name evolved: Claudebot (original) to Cloudbot (multi-model rebrand) to Forge (current).
 Multi-model, explicitly not Claude-only.